AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 3. Select **Model Driven App** and select **Share**

-4. Specify the Azure AD group or admin users that the app will be shared with.
-Assign Safe Workplace Super User (Admin) security role and share
+4. Specify the Azure AD group or admin users the app will be shared with.
+Assign the Safe Workplace Super User (Admin) security role and share

 ### Step 9: Set Flows Connections and Enable them for Execution

-You must set the connections and enable the following flows that help in various processess in the solution.
+You must set the connections and enable the following flows to help with various processes in the solution.
 The following flows will need to go through the steps indicated below:

 - CDS: Flow > Automated Presence Checkout
 - CDS: Flow > Health Notification to HR